huggingface/dataset-viewer/README.md

 Parameters:

 - `dataset` (required): the dataset ID
 - `config`: the configuration name.
-It might be required, or not, depending on the dataset.
-If the dataset does not contain configs, the `config` parameter can equivalently be passed with `config=default` or obviated.
+If the dataset does not contain configs, you may explicitly pass "config=default".
+If obviated, return the splits for all the configs of the dataset.

 Responses: